Cap AnsonAdrian Constantine Anson

-After leaving the Cubs following the 1897 season, Anson managed the New York Giants for 22 games in 1898 before ending his big league career.
+After leaving Chicago following the 1897 season, Anson managed the New York Giants for 22 games in 1898 before ending his big league career.
 In his later years, he ran several semi-pro teams and ventured into the vaudeville circuit.

 “For years he stood at first base for Chicago like a might oak,” said former Hall of Fame historian Lee Allen.
 “Sturdy, blunt, and honest… The captain who was always kicking at decisions, the symbol of all that was strong and good in baseball.”